HISTORY

 TRAVEL SEASONS

 The best time for travelling to the safari regions is dry winter months of July and September.
 December and January are also good for the wilderbeest migration around Ndutu Ngorongoro area and Serengeti south and eastern.
+Animal Migration in East Africa refers to the movement of animals between Serengeti (Tanzania) and Maasai Mara (Kenya).

 In late May - early June wildebeests and zebras begin their annual migration from western Serengeti through the northern of Serengeti to the Mara crossing the Mara river.
 They reach Maasai Mara Park early August depending on rain season.
 After the short rains in the month of November, the herds move back into Serengeti National Park and make their way to the southern pastures where they rest and feed.
 Then they go back north in their annual migration once again.